Last updated on January 23rd, 2019 at 09:09 pm

 If staying longer I would probably suggest to rent a car and explore the surrounding, including a visit to the Fortress Spinalonga, a small island with a long history, as a Venetian fortress, a refuge for the rebels and, more recently, a place of exile for lepers.
 It is now one of the major attractions of the Crete.

 If driving the own car, head to Plaka and catch a local boat.
 They run quite frequently.
+Very easy and inexpensive.
 If you prefer an all organised local excursion ask your hotel/resort, there are a few around.

 This is the place to come if you are after a beach holiday.
 There are so many around to choose from.
 Just keep in mind that they mostly face the north and they can get a bit wavy in the afternoon.

-Gouves is not actually the name of a town, in fact if you search it on Google Map you will be redirected to an inland area.
+Gouves is not actually the name of a town, in fact, if you search it on Google Map you will be redirected to an inland area.
 It’s the name of a district made of Kato and Pano Gouves, lower and upper Gouves.
-Two town slowly created with the tourism, made mostly of hotels and restaurants.
+Two towns slowly created with the tourism, made mostly of hotels and restaurants.

-For more fun you can take your kids to the Anopolis Water Park or the Hersonissos Water Parks.
+For more fun, you can take your kids to the Anopolis Water Park or the Aquaworld Aquarium & Reptile Rescue Centre in Hersonissos.
 Plenty of option for a crazy day.

 Another activity is a visit to the local Crete Aquarium, a great display of the Mediterranean sea life.